beeware/beeware/docs/tutorial/tutorial-1.rst

 * **Project Name** - Accept the default value: ``Hello World``.

-* **Description** - Accept the default value (or, if you want to be really creative, come up wit your own description!)
+* **Description** - Accept the default value (or, if you want to be really creative, come up with your own description!)

 * **Author** - Enter your own name here.